- Morgan Franke ’12 is a plant ecology intern at the Archbold Biological Station in Florida.

 - Abbey Wilson ’12 is a research intern at the Memphis Zoo, working on reproductive endocrinology of endangered mammals including the giant panda and snow leopard.

-- Doreen McVeigh '09 completed her M.S. in Biology at Hood College and will enter a Ph.D. program in Marine, Earth and Atmospheric Science at NC State.
+- Doreen McVeigh ’09 completed her M.S. in biology at Hood College and is in a Ph.D. program in Marine, Earth and Atmospheric Science at NC State.

 - Michelle Degnin ’09 is a graduate student in the School of Aquatic and Fishery Science at the University of Washington.
 Her interest is deep-sea anglerfishes.

 - Sam Clark ’09 is doing turtle husbandry at the Georgia Sea Turtle Center.

 - Rebecca Penny ’08 (right) is working towards her Ph.D. in biology at Indiana University, in the Evolution, Ecology, and Behavior program.

 - Kelly Robinson ’04 completed her Ph.D. in marine science in 2012, and is a postdoctoral associate in the Department of Marine Science at the University of Southern Mississippi.

 - Dina Orbison ’00 is a primate keeper at the Santa Ana Zoo in California.